rust-lang/rfcs/text/3390-dropck-obligations.md

 example would be accepted by the compiler.

-However, this spooky-dropck behaviour can also be used in no-alloc crates to detect potentially-unsound `Drop` impls in current stable.
+However, this spooky-dropck behaviour can also be used in no-alloc crates to detect potentially-unsound `Drop` impls in *current stable*.
 For example, the `selfref` crate *could* do something like this:

 ```rust